gonodono/glancet/README.md

 <br />

 > [!WARNING]
-> The programmatic scroll functions only work on API levels 31+, but there are
+> The programmatic scroll functions for both `remoteAdapter` and the
+> `Scrollable` composables only work on API levels 31+, but there are currently
-> currently no annotations or lint warnings to indicate that.
+> no annotations or lint warnings to indicate that.

 <br />